 The carpet takes the brunt of the blame when it comes to judging the cleanliness of a room.
 After all, it takes abuse from almost everything: from shoes and spills to bugs and dirt.
 Frequent carpet vacuuming and periodic deep carpet cleaning can extend the life of any carpet, but there’s more to it than that.
 Here we have listed the 10 essential steps (and some tips and tricks) you can follow to keep your carpets for longer and use less carpet cleaner.

 Step 1: Get Rid of Dust and Dirt from Carpet

 For the most thorough vacuum job, take the time to move furniture and other items from the carpet.
 Set the vacuum to the proper height for your type of carpet to get the strongest suction.
-After vacuuming, use a lint roller for quick clean-up of crumbs.
+After carpet vacuuming, use a lint roller for a quick clean-up of crumbs.